steven-liu48/A-Frame-echoAR/README.md

 ## Run
 Now, simply click on ```home.html``` to to view the scene in your browser.

-There you go!

 ![alt text](./Screenshots/1.png)
 ![alt text](./Screenshots/2.png)

 ## A-Frame Inspctor

-What if I want to move the objects around with my mouse?
-You can use the A-Frame Inspector to inspect and tweak scenes.
-With the Inspector, you can simply move, rotate, and rescale the entities in the scene and see the result at real time (so you don't have to change the HTML file and recompile every time, which can be very annoying and inefficient).
+You can use the A-Frame Inspector to inspect and tweak scenes – that means moving, rotating, and rescaling the entities in the scene and seeing the result at real time.
+(Thus, you don't have to change the HTML file and recompile every time, which can be very annoying and inefficient.)

 To try it out, you should specify a build of the Inspector in the scene like this:
 ```